 Crickets have nearly the same amounts of omega-3 as salmon.
 Salmon contains 2-3 per 100g, whereas 100g of crickets has 2.8g of omega-3.

 In cats, omega-3 fatty acids promote healthy skin due to their anti-inflammatory properties.
-They also give cats a healthier, shinier coat by improving the hair follicles’ health.
-It can help prevent shedding, which, in turn, stops hairballs from forming too quickly.
+They also give cats a healthier, shinier coat by improving the health of the hair follicles.
+In addition, it can prevent shedding, which, in turn, stops hairballs from forming as quickly.

-Omega-3 also helps to improve a cat’s joint function by decreasing inflammation.
-This is helpful to cats suffering from arthritis.
+Omega-3 also improves a cat’s joint function by decreasing inflammation, which is useful for cats with arthritis.

 - Muscle twitching